 The political struggles over the formal organization of democracy are not limited to the current diversity of democratic practices.
 Some perspectives on formal democracy and its procedures propose alternative (or even counter-hegemonic) practices, that present novel democratic procedures, or that aim to revalidate older procedures that have fallen in disuse.
-One example here is Van Reybrouck's (2016) Against Elections: The Case for Democracy, where he-building on the earlier work of Bouricius (2013)-passionately defends sortition as an alternative to election, or as a democracy, but also pointing to the current practices of people's jury in the criminal justice system-and one can also add advisory citizen parliaments to this list-Van Reybrouck (and Bouricius) defended multi-body sortition, also as a (partial) solution for "the systemic crisis of democracy", which
+One example here is Van Reybrouck's (2016) Against Elections: The Case for Democracy, where he-building on the earlier work of Bouricius (2013)-passionately defends sortition as an alternative to election, or as a democratic practice that can be combined with election.
+Returning to the Athenian democracy, but also pointing to the current practices of people's jury in the criminal justice system-and one can also add advisory citizen parliaments to this list-Van Reybrouck (and Bouricius) defended multi-body sortition, also as a (partial) solution for "the systemic crisis of democracy", which